TerryED0618/ComplexPassword/Modules/ComplexPassword/en-US/ComplexPassword.md

 ### PARAMETER MinCategory Int
 		The minimum number of character categories (upper/lower/number/special) required to be compliant.
 The maxiumum value is 5.
 The default is zero.

+### PARAMETER PasswordPropertyName
+		The CSV file column or property name that contains passwords.
+The default is 'Password'.

+###	PARAMETER UserNamePropertyName
+		The CSV file column or property name that contains usernames.
+The default is 'UserName'.

+###	PARAMETER DisplayNamePropertyName
+		The CSV file column or property name that contains display names.
+The default is 'DisplayName'.

 ### PARAMETER UseActiveDirectory Switch
 		Default is not to use Active Directory.
 If enabled:
 		* Uses executing workstation's Active Directory domain